 To apply, please complete the online Social Justice Activism Internship application form.

 A special request: please consider sharing the link to this internship webpage (https://drjosephhammer.com/psych-grad-school/social-justice-activism-internship/) with your classmates, friends, and professors.
+Here’s my tweet, LinkedIn post, YouTube video, and copy and paste-able text announcement that could be shared.
 Word of mouth is the best way for people looking for this type of internship experience to find out about this opportunity.
 Students are encouraged to share this invitation widely via social media and personal email.
-However, because this internship involves engaging in political electoral activity with progressive organizations (e.g., SURJ), and most universities and 5013c nonprofit organizations prohibit political electoral speech on their listservs, students are strongly advised not to post this announcement to university/5013c listservs.
+However, because this internship involves engaging in political electoral activity with progressive organizations (e.g., SURJ, WFP), and most universities and 501c3 nonprofit organizations prohibit political electoral speech on their listservs, students are strongly advised not to post this announcement to university/501c3 listservs.

 When is the internship application deadline?